 - If no objection has been received after the candidate’s name has appeared in the bulletin for 2 consecutive Sundays, the candidate shall be considered a member as of the Monday following the second Sunday.

 - As a last step, his or her membership shall be confirmed by motion and vote at the beginning of the next congregational meeting.

 - It is expected that a member shall endeavour to keep the office apprised of updated contact information, including address, phone and e-mails, so as to ensure the most accurate Membership Roll possible and to facilitate communication between the leadership and the membership.

 If an Objection to Membership is Raised:

-- Anyone, whether a member or an adherent, may privately register an objection to a candidate, either to the Pastor or to one of the Elders
+- Anyone, whether a member or an adherent, may privately register an objection to a candidate, either to the Pastor or to one of the Board Members

-- In that event, the Elders’ Board will investigate the issue and the candidate will not be accepted into Church Membership until the matter has been resolved.
+- In that event, the Elders’ Council of the Board of Directors will investigate the issue and the candidate will not be accepted into Church Membership until the matter has been resolved.